tsykoduk/greg.nokes.name/_posts/2005-08-12-techno-weenie-ness.md

 categories:
   - Computers! and Code!
 ---
-<p>So.. just added a new feature to this site.
+So.. just added a new feature to this site.
 If you look down the sidebar, you will see a new iTunes section.
-This shows - realtime - what is currently playing on my 'puter and what the last ten songs were.</p>
+This shows - realtime - what is currently playing on my 'puter and what the last ten songs were.